PostHog/posthog.com/contents/docs/webhooks/discord.md

 ### 2. Setup the webhook in PostHog

-Copy the Webhook URL from Discord, navigate to project settings in PostHog paste the url into the "Webhook integration section".
+Copy the Webhook URL from Discord, navigate to project settings in PostHog, and paste the URL into the "Webhook integration section".

 ![Add webhook integration](../../images/docs/webhooks/webhook-integration.png)